-The following describes matters for business operators to note, and examples of activities related to them as grasped by competent administrative authorities through previous reviews.
-Their details are described in Section 3.
+The following describes matters for business operators to note, and examples of activities related to them as newly identified by competent authorities.
+Their details are described in Section 4.
 Risk of Products and Services of this NRA-FUR.

-[Matters grasped by competent administrative authorities for business operators to note]
+[Matters identified by competent authorities for business operators to note]